Adding applications

 Delete applications with great caution!

-If you delete an IdP, federation, or SSO provider application form ConductorOne, all of the applications that have been discovered within it, both those that are unmanaged and those you’ve moved to managed and added connectors to, will also be deleted.
+If you delete an IdP, federation, or SSO provider application from ConductorOne, all of the applications that have been discovered within it, both those that are unmanaged and those you’ve moved to managed and added connectors to, will also be deleted.
 You’ll have to manually recreate these apps and re-add connectors to them to continue managing them with ConductorOne.